simone-bombari/simone-bombari.github.io/_pages/about.md

 I am a currently a 0-th year PhD student at the Institute of Science and Technology Austria ([IST Austria](https://ist.ac.at/en/home/)).
 I have the fortune to be supervised by [Marco Mondelli](http://marcomondelli.com/).

-My main areas of interest include,
+My main areas of interest include
 * Theoretical Machine Learning
 * Information Theory
 * High dimensional Statistics